Drake gifts concertgoers $45,000 while Kendrick Lamar disses him at Super Bowl

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Drake was filmed giving concertgoers tens of thousands of dollars on Sundaay while his arch-rival, Drake, dissed him at the Super Bowl.
+Drake was filmed giving concertgoers tens of thousands of dollars on Sunday while his arch-rival, Kendrick Lamar, dissed him at the Super Bowl.

 The 38-year-old Canadian rapper — who is currently on his Anita Max Win tour — offered the gift to fans at his concert in Melbourne, Australia.
 In a clip posted to TikTok, Drake was seen reading signs held by the audience, including one that said, “Adonis for President,” referencing his seven-year-old son, Adonis.